hackclub/hackclub/workshops/personal_website/README.md

 the image.

 1. Double click **`styles.css`** to open it
-2. Then add the below CSS code to resize the image by typing the following code into the CSS file.
+2. Add the below CSS code to resize the image by typing the following code into the CSS file.
 Make sure to save after doing this.
 If nothing changed after saving, try refreshing the page.